Protect yourself and your business by securing your devices.

 “Leadership has to be clear about what they expect from their employees when it comes to protecting their devices and connecting to the network,” Taylor says.
 “But after that, each person has to take ownership by prioritizing security in their day-to-day function.”

-Building a Company Policy
+Building a company policy

 As you build a BYOD policy for you and your employees, keep these points in mind.

-• The company, brand or business needs to set expectations.
+- The company, brand or business needs to set expectations.
 Security is, in a way, every employee’s business.
 But leaders and security teams need to establish methods and best practices that employees can rely on to protect the business and its value.

-• Deploy security controls that protect critical business data and functions.
+- Deploy security controls that protect critical business data and functions.
 Security teams should invest in technology for BYOD and business-owned devices that segments out essential functions and information and can wipe infected applications when necessary.

 Remember that things change rapidly when it comes to security and fraud.
 While device security has steadily improved, bad actors shift tactics constantly to steal passwords and trick administrators into thinking their access is legitimate.
 Employees should use all available access controls and maintain good habits around password management and overall cyber hygiene.
 And your business should frequently revise your policies to ensure you are combating against the newest fraud tactics.

-Three Things to Do
+Three things to do

-1. Read more about protecting your business from fraud.
+- Read more about protecting your business from fraud.

-2. You can combat fraud, but your business should also build a response plan in case there is a data breach.
+- You can combat fraud, but your business should also build a response plan in case there is a data breach.

-3. As employees shift to roles that may be flexible or fully remote, consider what that means for your security.
+- In a hybrid environment that may be flexible or fully remote, consider what that means for your security.